Use app-based Conditional Access policies with Intune

 The following flowchart can be used for other managed apps.

-The user tries to authenticate to Azure AD from the Outlook app.
+The user tries to authenticate to Microsoft Entra ID from the Outlook app.

 The user gets redirected to the app store to install a broker app when trying to authenticate for the first time.
 The broker app can be the Microsoft Authenticator for iOS, or Microsoft Company portal for Android devices.

-If users try to use a native e-mail app, they'll be redirected to the app store to then install the Outlook app.
+If users try to use a native email app, they are redirected to the app store to then install the Outlook app.

 The broker app gets installed on the device.

-The broker app starts the Azure AD registration process, which creates a device record in Azure AD.
+The broker app starts the Microsoft Entra registration process, which creates a device record in Microsoft Entra ID.
 This process isn't the same as the mobile device management (MDM) enrollment process, but this record is necessary so the Conditional Access policies can be enforced on the device.

-The broker app confirms the Azure AD device ID, the user, and the application.
-This information is passed to the Azure AD sign-in servers to validate access to the requested service.
+The broker app confirms the Microsoft Entra device ID, the user, and the application.
+This information is passed to the Microsoft Entra sign-in servers to validate access to the requested service.

-The broker app sends the App Client ID to Azure AD as part of the user authentication process to check if it's in the policy approved list.
+The broker app sends the App Client ID to Microsoft Entra ID as part of the user authentication process to check if it's in the policy approved list.

-Azure AD allows the user to authenticate and use the app based on the policy approved list.
-If the app isn't on the list, Azure AD denies access to the app.
+Microsoft Entra ID allows the user to authenticate and use the app based on the policy approved list.
+If the app isn't on the list, Microsoft Entra ID denies access to the app.

 The Outlook app communicates with Outlook Cloud Service to initiate communication with Exchange Online.

-Outlook Cloud Service communicates with Azure AD to retrieve Exchange Online service access token for the user.
+Outlook Cloud Service communicates with Microsoft Entra ID to retrieve Exchange Online service access token for the user.